wizelineacademy/academy-go/README.md

 - Use best practices
 - Handle the Errors ***(CSV not valid, error connection, etc)***

 > Note: what’s listed in this deliverable is just for guidance and to help you distribute your workload; you can deliver more or fewer items if necessary.
-However, if you deliver fewer items at this point, you have to cover the remaining tasks in the next deliverable.
+However, if you provide fewer items at this point, you have to cover the remaining tasks in the following deliverable.

 ## Second Deliverable